meimei13/erlyeditor/README.md

 - `DEBUG=app:webpack` &mdash; to see app-related webpack output.
 - `DEBUG=app:*` &mdash; to see everything.

+### Notes on implementation

+I use refs to [access child video components](https://facebook.github.io/react/docs/more-about-refs.html#summary).
+The typical use case for refs is that the parent component is already aware of what it's children are and just needs to gain reference to them.
+In my case using refs wasn't so straight forward.
+I am supplying a component for other developers to use and they may add any number of <Video />s.

+If you're going to implement your own video component it should provide the following public API methods (according to videoAPIShape):

+* toggleMute
+* toggleLoop
+* togglePlay
+* toggleFullScreen
+* setVolume(value)
+* setPlaybackRate(value)
+* seek(time)

 # Testing

 Packages I use for testing: